-Based on review by the Assessment Team, it appears all construction cost estimates followed the same methodology throughout each three estimate phases referred to as ST3, Phase 1, and Phase 2, except for minor variations occurring on a case-by-case basis.
-Generally, the design consultant develops the quantities for each project and utilizes Sound Transit's Unit Cost Library (UCL) to generate the estimate.
+Based on review by the Assessment Team, it appears all construction cost estimates followed the same methodology throughout each of the three estimate phases referred to as ST3, Phase 1, and Phase 2, except for minor variations occurring on a case-by-case basis.

+Generally, the design consultant develops the quantities for each project and utilizes ST's Unit Cost Library (UCL) to generate the estimate.
 Estimators (primarily consultants) are estimating what is shown on the design documents that are available at the time the estimate is performed.
-Estimators are constrained to using ST's UCL, which could present challenges to certain firms depending on the processes they already have in place, as well as their overall familiarity with ST's system.
-The Assessment Team believes most of the cause for the substantial cost increases can be attributed to the rigid nature of the estimate practices.
-For example, environmental costs were originally captured using high, medium, and low cost allocation per route foot of the alignment.
-While having a system in place to insure these items are not overlooked is important, it also creates an environment where an outside opinion from the design consultant appears unnecessary, which has the potential to lead to estimate shortfalls.
+If project teams advance design and those documents change, the updated estimates reflect those changes.
+This happened frequently in the period from the original ST3 ballot estimates to the latest Phase 2 estimates and in this case caused substantial cost increases to the estimates.
+Further, estimators are constrained to using ST's UCL, which could present challenges to certain firms depending on the processes they already have in place, as well as their overall familiarity with ST's system.

+Another area that the Assessment Team believes caused some of the estimate cost increases is the prescriptive nature of the estimate practices.
+For example, environmental costs were originally captured using high, medium, and low-cost allocation per route foot of the alignment.
+While having a system in place to ensure these items are not overlooked is important, it also creates an environment where an outside opinion from the design consultant appears unnecessary, which has the potential to lead to estimate shortfalls.
 This holds true for areas of the estimate such as vertical conveyance where estimators assign quantity only to a provided unit rate that could be inaccurate.